-As a member - in the UK or internationally, a paediatrician, nurse or an allied health professional - you can contribute to promoting better outcomes for children through your combined experience, knowledge and influence - and will be supported throughout your career.
+As a member - working in the UK or internationally, a paediatrician, nurse or allied health professional - you can contribute to promoting better outcomes for children through your combined experience, knowledge and influence, and will be supported throughout your career.

 Opportunities for us to consult with members have been different during the pandemic, but your feedback matters now more than ever.
 As RCPCH Treasurer and Membership Committee Chair, Liz Marder reflects on this autumn's member survey.

 Almost 3,000 members took the time to respond to our survey, offering your thoughts on our benefits and advocacy work, your working lives and wellbeing, and how we're doing on equality, diversity and inclusion.
 We present a summary of the key findings and the full report.

 We've heard you and we're taking action.
 We outline our responses to the survey findings - from adapting to COVID-19 and beyond to focusing on retention, from representing members in our campaigns to supporting our diverse international membership.

 We're offering a 50% reduction in the first year's Associate membership subscription for doctors working in the UK.
 This discount extends to training fees, which gives access to RCPCH ePortfolio, as well as our journal, Archives of Disease in Childhood.